etashji/LiveProject/README.md

 # LiveProject
 This repository will simply contain a ReadMe of all of the work I did on the Live Project.
+This project involved creating a website for a theater website.
+While working on this website, I also worked as part of a team using Agile and Scrum.
 ## Live Project Summary
 The purpose of this live project is to create a website for a local theater.
 It uses C#, .NET Framework, ASP.NET, MVC, HTML, CSS, and JavaScript.
 ### Sign-In Story